Vector35/binaryninja-api/docs/dev/annotation.md

 ...
 TypeParser.default.parse_types_from_source(f.read(), 'stdafx.h', Platform['windows-x86_64'], [], ['--target=x86_64-pc-windows-msvc', '-x', 'c', '-std', 'c99', r'-isystemC:\Program Files (x86)\Microsoft Visual Studio\2019\Professional\VC\Tools\MSVC\14.28.29333\include', r'-isystemC:\Program Files (x86)\Windows Kits\10\Include\10.0.19041.0\ucrt', r'-isystemC:\Program Files (x86)\Windows Kits\10\Include\10.0.19041.0\shared', r'-isystemC:\Program Files (x86)\Windows Kits\10\Include\10.0.19041.0\um'])
 (<types: [...], variables: [...], functions: [...]>, [])
 ```

+Using these APIs will give you a Python object with all of the results, but won't actually apply them to the analysis in any way.
+If you want to replicate the importing behavior seen in the UI widget, there are a few additional steps you will need to take:

+1. Use `BinaryView.define_user_types()` to add all the created types to the analysis
+1. Update the function and data variable types
+    1. Look up matching functions and symbols by using `BinaryView.get_symbol_by_raw_name`.
+Also look up potentially modified function names starting with `_` or `__`
+    1. Once you have found a function whose name matches one found in the header file, set its type using `Function.type = ftype`
+    1. Similarly for Data Variables, once one is found with a matching name, set its type using `DataVariable.type = dvtype`

+#### Exporting a Header

 Exporting a header uses the `TypePrinter.print_all_types` api, and outputs a string.